AhmedKhan927/inst414-semester-project/inst414_semester_project/README.md

     <img src="https://img.shields.io/badge/CCDS-Project%20template-328F97?logo=cookiecutter" />
 </a>

-Preprocessing of data from an NSW remote work survey in 2020 as well as preliminary and final analyses.
+This project investigates the impact of remote work on employee work-life balance and productivity.
+It uses survey data from the New South Wales (NSW) government's 2020 Remote Work Survey, analyzing changes in personal time, commute time, and self-reported productivity between remote work and in-office work settings.

 ## Project Organization